RoboticReaper/TestForAAD/README.md

 # TestForAAD
-Preparing to have associate android developer certification test Here I implement all things needed to understand to take the test.
+Preparing to have associate android developer certification test.<br>
+Here I implement all things needed to understand to take the test.